galletteuh/ps4disasm/README.md

 Fixed status healing items/techs that restore agility and dexterity to their original values even if characters are not afflicted by those status effects.

 Fixed Telepipe and Escapipe being thrown away upon use in battle.

+Fixed teleport bug for the first screen in Zelan and Kuran.